RyanNielson/vagrant-rails/README.md

 - Copy Vagrantfile and Cheffile to your project by downloading or cloning using Git
 - Run `gem install librarian-chef`
 - Run `librarian-chef install` to use librarian to download the required Chef cookbooks
 - Run `vagrant up` to provision your Vagrant box with the included software.
-This may take a while, but when finished your Ruby on Rails development environment will be readyy for use.
+This may take a while, but when finished your Ruby on Rails development environment will be ready for use.
 - Run `vagrant ssh` to access your Vagrant box

 ### Other Stuff